blueblur0730/modified-plugins/source/l4d2_mixmap/README.md

 ## Known Conflicted Plugins

 - [[L4D2] Transition Restore Fix](https://forums.alliedmods.net/showthread.php?t=336287) by soralll, due to hooking a same function `CTerrorPlayer::TransitionRestore` using DHooks.
+Use the modified version in [this repo](https://github.com/blueblur0730/modified-plugins/tree/main/source/transition_restore_fix) can solve this.

 - [Survivor Chat Select](https://forums.alliedmods.net/showthread.php?p=2607394) by DeatChaos25, Mi123456 & Merudo, Lux, SilverShot, due to hooking the same function `RestoreTransitionedSurvivorBots` using DHooks.

-To resolve, we need to push an update to left4dhooks, and also update thses plugins.
+Use the modified version in [this repo](https://github.com/blueblur0730/modified-plugins/tree/main/source/survivor_chat_select) can solve this.

 <hr>